Top Drone Companies 2020 – the key players

 The Blade Nano QX is a very popular beginner drone that is easy to fly, whereas the Blade Inductrix FPV is a very popular (and fast!)
 FPV (First Person View) racing drone.

 UDI are known for producing RC Helicopters, but more recently for popular consumer drones.

-Based in China, they are generally focussed on lower priced models.
+Based in China, they are generally focussed on lower-priced models.

-The UDI U818A is a very popular beginner drone which comes in many different versions, depending on budget and desired capability.
+The UDI U818A is a very popular beginner drone that comes in many different versions, depending on budget and desired capability.
 There is an FPV (First Person View) capable model, and a version with a higher resolution camera for example.

-Hubsan also produces a wide range of FPV and racing drones, and has offices in North America and Europe as well as China.
+Hubsan also produces a wide range of FPV and racing drones and has offices in North America and Europe as well as China.

 They produce a good range of spare parts for a lot of their drones, which are readily available.

 They produce the very popular X4 range of toy/indoor drones, as well as the H500 series FPV (First Person View) drones.